Share your favorites on Show & Tell

 Patriotica

-The presidential eagle design was first used by President Rutherford B. Hayes in an official White House invitation for a dinner honoring Russia's Alexis Alexandrovich in April 1877 shortly after assuming office in March, the first time a representation of the presidential eagle was used (there is only speculation on where the design came from).
+This presidential eagle design was first used by President Rutherford B. Hayes on an official White House invitation for a dinner honoring Russia's Crown Prince Alexis Alexandrovich in April 1877 shortly after assuming office in March, the first time a representation of the presidential eagle was used (there is only speculation as to where the design came from).

 Want to post a comment?